yusufsavm/yusuf_alihan_EE4065_HWs/hw4/README.md

 The confusion matrix below demonstrates the model's performance on the test set.
 The diagonal elements represent correctly classified digits.

-![Neural Network Confusion Matrix](https://github.com/user-attachments/assets/8ab4a9fb-60b7-4c10-8060-065eaf737602)
+![Neural Network Confusion Matrix](https://github.com/user-attachments/assets/8ab4a9fb-60b7-4c10-8060-065eaf737602) Based on the Figure (Confusion Matrix):

+Overall Improvement: The strong diagonal line (high values like 829, 1102, 722) indicates that the Multilayer Perceptron (MLP) successfully learned non-linear relationships, significantly outperforming the single neuron approach.

+Class-Specific Performance:

+Best Performance (Digit 1): The digit "1" has the highest classification accuracy (1102 correct predictions).
+Its distinct geometric shape (a simple vertical line) produces a unique Hu Moment signature that is easily separable from other digits.

+Weak Performance (Digits 2, 4, 5): The model struggles significantly with these digits.
+For example, the digit "2" was correctly classified only 364 times.
+It was frequently misclassified as "4" (211 times) or "5" (137 times), suggesting that their moment invariants are clustered very closely in the feature space.

+Specific Confusion Clusters:

+4 vs. 9: There is notable confusion between "4" and "9" (132 misclassifications).
+In handwriting, the closed upper loops of these digits often result in similar geometric moments.

+Conclusion: While the hidden layers of the MLP allowed for non-linear decision boundaries, the accuracy is ultimately bottlenecked by the feature extraction method.
+Reducing a 784-pixel image to just 7 Hu Moments results in significant information loss, making it difficult to distinguish between geometrically similar digits (like 2, 4, and 5) regardless of the classifier's complexity.
 ### Source Code (Q2)

 ```python